-How to fill blank cells with value above in Excel?
+How to fill blank cells with value above / below / left / right in Excel?

 When we set up data in Excel, we always leave a blank cell if the data for that cell is the same as the cell above.
-For example, I have a worksheet such as the following screenshot:
+For example, I have a worksheet such as the left screenshot shown:

 This form looks neater and nicer if there is just one header row instead of lots of repeated rows.
 But this also can cause some problems, we can’t use such features as Excel SUBTOTLES or Excel Pivot Tables.
 In this case, we need to fill the blank cells.
 Here are some tricks to fill blank cells with value above in Excel.